jaimederringer/human_behavior_genetics/README.md

 ![ Alt Text](https://imgs.xkcd.com/comics/dna.png)
 xkcd, "DNA"

-## Ethics Statement
+### Ethics Statement

 The history of behavior genetics is inextricably linked with eugenics and racism.

 We will discuss the historical and current ways in which behavior genetics has been used to support white supremacy, sexism, homophobia, transphobia, and ableism.

 The use of behavior genetics research and principles to support racism and other forms of discrimination is based on (often willful) misinterpretation of the underlying statistical models on which the science relies.

 There are reasonable questions to be asked about whether it is possible to conduct behavior genetics research without doing harm to marginalized people.

 One goal of this course is to understand the forms of knowledge production that are used within behavior genetics, interrogate the limits of that knowledge, and consider how behavior genetics has been/is/will be used (and misused) to impact the lives of real people.

-## A Note on Pedagogy
+### A Note on Pedagogy

-I view my role as instructor as serving three primary purposes: (1) expert content curation, (2) accountability, and (3) a good live show (class sessions).

 The course that follows these materials, as I teach it, is a 15-week advanced undergraduate/introductory graduate course focused on developing core competencies that allow for the critical evaluation of current and future knowledge.
 Because genetics - especially as related to complex behaviors and experiences - is a constantly developing field, and because you never know what you might need to learn about in the future, I focus skill development on accessing, reading, evaluating, and synthesizing the primary research literature.
 There are no exams in my course, and the major grade/product is a term paper on any topic of the students' choosing (along with an accompanying piece of public-oriented science communication).
 Even in a large lecture course, I am able to manage individual development of highly specialized/selected areas of expertise by following a heavily scaffolded process (developed over a decade of teaching and growing this class) that helps students learn to learn.